jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 			- [x] CMake
 			- [x] Ninja

-### Installing MSYS2
+### Installing Rtools42

-Download the MSYS2 from [here](https://www.msys2.org/) and install it in the **default** path, i.e., `C:\msys64`.
+Download the Rtool42 from [here](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) and *preferably* install it in the **default** path, i.e., `C:\rtools42`.

-> ⚠️ This is important because JASP build system expect to find the MSYS2 in the following default path, otherwise you need to specify your custom path to CMake, using the `MINGW_PATH` variable, e.g., `-DMINGW_PATH=D:\msys64`.
+> ⚠️ This is important because JASP build system expect to find the Rtool42 in the following default path, otherwise you need to specify your custom path to CMake, using the `RTOOLS_PATH` variable, e.g., `-DRTOOLS_PATH=D:\rtools42\ucrt64`.

-#### Installing MSYS2 Libraries and Packages
+#### Installing Rtool42 Libraries and Packages

-After installing MSYS2, you will find a new program in your Start Menu.
-Search for "MSYS2" in your Start Menu, and from the selection of applications that are showing up, run the one name "MSYS2 MinGW x64".
+After installing Rtool42, you will find a new program in your Start Menu.
+Search for "Rtool42" in your Start Menu, and from the selection of applications that are showing up, run the one name "Rtool 64-bit UCRT".
 At this point, you should be welcomed with a command prompt.

 Copy and paste the following line into the Terminal and press Enter.
 With this command, we are installing some of required packages and libraries necessary for building JASP.